 Fort Dodge Health and Rehabilitation is a small nursing home in Fort Dodge, Iowa.
-This nursing home is a subpar nursing home.
-A grade of this caliber suggests we found a few red flags.
-Fort Dodge received a city grade of B, so there are other options in the city worth considering.
-If you aren't deterred by this facility's profile, feel free to continue reading to find out about its category scores.
-Inspection grades are discussed in the next paragraph.
+With a really poor overall grade of F, this facility didn't fare well in our assessment.
+Fort Dodge received a more impressive city grade of B, so there are far better options in the city worth looking at.
+We would not blame you if you're ready to stop reading and find another nursing home.
+However, if you want to learn more about this nursing home's category grades, inspection reports are discussed in the next paragraph.

 Fort Dodge Health and Rehabilitation